March 24, 2015

 Raise the bar for dogs, families and communities by fighting harmful breed-specific policies

-The HSUS opposes such public policies and housing restrictions as inhumane and ineffective.
+Across the country, entire communities ban or restrict dogs because of their breed or perceived breed.
+The HSUS opposes such public policies as inhumane and ineffective.
 There is no evidence that breed-specific laws reduce dog bites or attacks on people, and they divert resources from more effective animal control and public safety initiatives.
-As the American Veterinary Medical Association (AVMA) notes in its report on community dog-bite prevention, “singling out 1 or 2 breeds for control can result in a false sense of accomplishment.
-Doing so ignores the true scope of the problem and will not result in a responsible approach to protecting a community’s citizens.”

-Breed-based policies aren’t founded on science or credible data, but on myths and misinformation surrounding different breeds.
+Breed-based policies are based on myths and misinformation, rather than science or credible data.
 Their impact on dogs, families and animal shelters, however, is heartbreakingly real.

 Learn the truth about breed bans, and help your community become a place where dogs aren’t judged by their looks, but by their behavior.